MakeSchool-Tutorials/Getting-Started-With-Xcode-Swift3/P0-Get-Started-With-Xcode/content.md

 This tutorial will guide you through installing Xcode and get you started on your iOS developer journey.
 You'll be learning the newest version of Swift, _Swift 3_ throughout your journey.

-You should be on OS X El Capitan (10.11.6 or higher) and have Xcode 8.0+.
+You should be on macOS Sierra and have Xcode 8.0+.
 If you are *absolutely* positive you have these, go ahead on to the next page.

 Let's get our tools set up.

 # Checking OS X

 Press the 🍎 button on the top left of your Mac screen and click `About this Mac`.
-It should say `OS X El Capitan` and `Version 10.11.6` (or higher).
-If it does not say `OS X El Capitan`, go [here](https://itunes.apple.com/us/app/os-x-el-capitan/id1018109117?mt=12) and install El Capitan.
+It should say `macOS Sierra`.
+If it does not say `macOS Sierra`, go [here](https://itunes.apple.com/us/app/macos-sierra/id1127487414?mt=12) and install macOS Sierra.

-If it does not say `Version 10.11.6` (or higher) but _does_ say `OS X El Capitan`, press the 🍎 button on the top left of your Mac screen and click `App Store`.
-Install the updates!

 # Installing Xcode